You’ve decided to sell your home.

 Finalize the perfect number with your real estate agent, and you’ll maximize your chances of getting a top-dollar offer sooner than you think.

-Step 6: List your house for sale
+10. List your home for sale

-Now it’s time to sell your house.
+It’s time to sell your home.

 Upload your listing to the MLS